daireb/better-robux-display/README.md

 3. Click "Load Unpacked" and select the downloaded file.
 4. Enjoy!

+## Building from source (TypeScript)

+This repository now includes TypeScript sources in `src/` and a simple esbuild-based build.

+1. Install dev deps:

+   npm install

+2. Build:

+   npm run build

+3. Load the extension in Chrome/Edge as the root folder containing `manifest.json` (the built files are output to `dist/`).

 ## Licence

 This project is open source and available under the [MIT Licence](https://opensource.org/licenses/MIT).
 This means you can modify, distribute, or use the software even for commercial purposes, as long as you include the original licence and copyright notice in any copies of the software or substantial portions of it.